 Other than occlusal equilibration, occlusal restoration is also sometimes prescribed to correct the alignment of teeth.
 Crooked teeth are replaced or reconstructed through restorative procedures in order to improve the normal functioning of the mouth.

 Appliances known as jaw repositioners are also used for the treatment of traumatic occlusion.
 These devices are worn like braces and need to be adjusted and tightened after regular intervals of time until the desired tooth position is achieved.
 These appliances provide a temporary solution and may require other complex treatments to permanently correct the problem.

 What Happens if Traumatic Occlusion is Left Untreated?

-If traumatic occlusion is not treated on time the chances of periodontal disease increase greatly.
-This is because of those teeth which are not straight or properly aligned.
+If the traumatic occlusion is not treated on time the chances of periodontal disease increase greatly due to teeth that are not straight or properly aligned.
 The biting pressure exerted by other teeth makes them become loose and eventually become diseased.
 Proper identification of this condition is necessary in order to treat it rightly.
 People who are in a habit of biting their nails or sucking their thumb are often victims of traumatic occlusion.
 If proper treatment is not provided, it leads to the next stage of this condition known as occlusal trauma, which can be primary or secondary.

 Additional Treatments May Be Needed

-These treatments include orthodontics, occlusal adjustment and orthognathics.
-In some cases all of these treatments are required to correct the alignment of different teeth and completely cure traumatic occlusion.
+These treatments include orthodontics, occlusal adjustment, and orthognathics.
+In some cases, all of these treatments are required to correct the alignment of different teeth and resolve traumatic occlusion.

-If you suffer from constant headache due to misalignment of your jaw, you may need to opt for one of these treatments to prevent further damage.
+If you suffer from constant headaches due to misalignment of your jaw, you may need to opt for one of these treatments to prevent further damage.